-A sample size of 8 subjects at each cohort (6 active and 2 control) totaling up to 30 subjects (including possible replacement) is not based on any statistical considerations.
-The sample size is based on the clinical consideration to provide safety and tolerability information and pharmacological considerations with the need to minimize exposure to healthy subjects in each cohort.
+A sample size of 8 subjects at each dose level (6 active and 2 control) totaling up to 30 subjects (including possible replacement) is not based on any statistical considerations.
+The sample size is based on the clinical consideration to provide safety and tolerability information and pharmacological considerations with the need to minimize exposure to healthy subjects at each dose level.
 No formal inferential statistics will be applied to the safety or PK data.